cradlepoint/sdk-samples/app_template/readme.txt

 Application Name
 ================
-The name of the application directory
+The name of the application

 Application Version